class openfl.events.MouseEvent extends Event

 static var RIGHT_CLICK:String

-Defines the value of the type
+Defines the value of the type property of a

-event object.
+rightClick event object.

 This event has the following properties: